Esri/SwiftRTP/README.markdown

 ## What Does Not Work

 * Check the liberal amount of `// TODO`s in the code.
-* This code leaks like a sieve.
-Do not use in production!!!
-Lots of leaks of DispatchData objects (because they're retained by CMDataBuffers but not cleaned up).
-Use of `Unmanaged <>` needs to be validated.
 * Embeds (private) subsets of SwiftIO and SwiftUtilities.
 These frameworks should be made internal.
 However some of SwiftUtilities is exposed (e.g.
 DispatchData)